Skip to content

 Human-readable

 Memory, page, and session writes leave Markdown artifacts in local git.
-The daemon database powers retrieval, while the source-cited artifacts stay inspectable.
+The daemon database powers retrieval, while the source-backed artifacts stay inspectable.

 Session rhythm